compulim/experiment-jest-pooling/README.md

 ## Background

-This repository is experimenting an approach to pool expensive resources used by multiple agents in Jest.
+This repository is experimenting an approach to pool expensive resources used by multiple workers in Jest.

+Since Jest use [`vm`](https://nodejs.org/api/vm.html) to isolate workers, we need to set up a server to pool resources.
+It could be HTTP, Web Socket, or IPC.

 We have a few focus areas: